ympbyc/LittleSmallscript/README.md

 v0.0.4
 Fixed many bugs.
-bynary messages now take bare operators instead of primitives.
+Binary messages now take bare operators instead of primitives. method:at: and method:dot: fixes the scope of 'self'.

 1am 20 Sep 2012